Grief is the Price of Love

 Death has now stood between us for seventeen years.
 On her birthday, the ache of grief crashes against my love in slow motion.
 When I wake the next morning it slides into the past like the murmur of a brook that never goes away.

 Coleman, my husband, and I used to go to Hannah’s grave four times a year: Christmas, Easter, her birth-day, and death-day.
 We would brush leaves off the metal plate, put fresh flowers in the vase, then settle on the granite bench monogrammed with her name.
-We sat in silence for awhile, read scripture, sing hymns, reminisce.
+We sat in silence for awhile, read scripture, sang hymns, reminisce...
 It was the closest we could be to her body, the last vestige of the daughter we love.

 He hid them behind his back as he entered the studio.
 Then, with a slight bow and a grand flourish he presented them to me.